Best practices to boost same-day chart closure rates

 athenaOne® customers can also assign pre-visit and post-visit tasks, making it clear what each person’s responsibilities are.
 By delegating pre-visit intake documentation to nurses or medical assistants and having post-visit summaries and coding suggestions ready for clinicians to use, a practice can free up the clinician to focus on the components only he or she is qualified to complete.

 Closing patient encounters faster starts with improving efficiency throughout the encounter itself.
-Automation and AI-powered documentation tools can play a prominent role here — and physicians are increasingly optimistic about their potential to save time and effort. athenahealth’s 2025 Physician Sentiment Survey found that 68% of physicians who use AI said they’re using it more frequently to generate clinical documentation.2
+Automation and clinical AI tools can play a prominent role here — and physicians are increasingly optimistic about their potential to save time and effort. athenahealth’s 2025 Physician Sentiment Survey found that 68% of physicians who use AI said they’re using it more frequently to generate clinical documentation.2

-AI-powered documentation solutions such as Ambient Notes reduce documentation time by automatically generating encounter notes based on the conversation between the clinician and the patient.
-Available to clinicians using athenaOne, Ambient Notes filters out small talk and creates the patient note for the clinician to review and approve, then uploads it to the patient chart.
+Generative AI tools in the EHR, such as Ambient Notes, automatically generate encounter notes based on the conversation between the clinician and the patient.
+Ambient Notes filters out small talk and creates the patient note for the clinician to review and approve, then proactively uploads it to the patient chart.
+This allows clinicians to place the emphasis on the patient during encounters while also reducing documentation time.
+Indeed, 3 out of 5 providers in the athenaOne network close more encounters within one day of a visit, with an average improvement of 28%.3

-For medication reconciliation, clinicians can use a tool such as ChartSync in athenaOne’s EHR.
+For medication reconciliation, clinicians can use a tool such as ChartSync in the athenaOne EHR.
 ChartSync reduces the time spent on manually entering and reconciling medication histories from other care settings.
 The clinician can easily view consolidated, deduplicated medication information without leaving the clinical workflow, and add it to the patient chart through automation or a click of the mouse.
+New ChartSync capabilities will leverage AI to read Health Information Exchange (HIE) documents, such as hospital discharge summaries, in addition to providing patient health changes since the last visit for provider review.

 athenaOne’s Customer Success Managers meet with customers throughout the year, sharing Same Day Encounter Close Rates and other metrics, along with best practices to improve them.